Scartzz/docker-paper/README.md

 you can then exit from the log with CTRL-C

-### Selecting version to compile

-If you don't specify it will always compile the latest version but if you want a specific version you can specify it by adding

-	-e SPIGOT_VER=<version>

-where <version> is the version you would like to use, to build it with version 1.8 add

-	-e SPIGOT_VER=1.8

-to the docker run line.

-#### versions available

-The following version is atm avaliable 1.8, 1.8.3, 1.8.7, 1.8.8, 1.9, 1.9.2 and latest.
-Please check
-the web page for [BuildTools](https://www.spigotmc.org/wiki/buildtools/#versions) to get the latest information.

 ### setup memory to use

 There are two environment variables to set maximum and initial memory for spigot.